 Luck of the island

 Since announcing that Season 6 would be Doyle’s last, Allan has taken the time to flex some different acting muscles on a trio of projects.
-He starred in a six-part mini-series adaptation of Lawrence Hill’s The Book of Negroes, which will air January 2015 on CBC in Canada and on Black Entertainment Television (BET) in the U.S. “I play a British 19th Century slave trader—a massive departure for me,” says Allan.
+He starred in a six-part mini-series adaptation of Lawrence Hill’s The Book of Negroes, which will air January 2015 on CBC in Canada and on Black Entertainment Television (BET) in the U.S. “I play a British 19th Century slave trader—a massive departure for me,” he says.
 He also performed in a Company Theatre production of Bellevile, and is in the midst of shooting Paul Gross’ film Hyena Road, due out sometime next year.

 “It’s been fun to be an actor again, I’ll tell you that,” says Allan.
 “I’m having to relearn a whole series of skills that went dormant for awhile, or that I was distracted from with all my other duties on Doyle.”